dawatasi149-dotcom/Amazon-clone/README.md

 # Amazon-clone
-This is amozon clone my frist project.
+This is amazon clone my frist project.